 How To Use A Home Blood Pressure Monitor The Right Way

-Yes folks, size does matter 😉 At least when it comes to the cuff size of your home monitor (resource).
-Prior to buying one, make sure the cuff that comes with the blood pressure monitor is the right size for your arm.
-Some monitors come with only one size cuff and others can be ordered with different size cuffs.
+Yes folks, size does matter 😉 At least when it comes to the cuff size of your home monitor.
+Prior to buying one, make sure the cuff that comes with the blood pressure monitor is the correct size for your arm.
+Some monitors come with only one size cuff and others can be ordered with different size cuffs 1.

-Buying the right size cuff is crucial.
-If the cuff is too small, it will be too tight and your blood pressure measurements may read higher than what your pressure actual is.
+Buying the correct size cuff is crucial.
+If the cuff is too small, it may be too tight and your blood pressure measurements may read higher than what your pressure actual is.
 If the cuff is too big, it will be too loose making your blood pressure measurements lower than the true reading.

 Prior To Taking Your Blood Pressure